hacky-day/listinator/README.md

 # Listinator

 A simple web-based list management application perfect for shopping lists, to-do lists, or any kind of item tracking.
-Backends are built with Go and Python, modern frontend powered by Vue.
+Backends is built with Go and a modern frontend with Typescript and Vue embeded in the Go Binary for easy deployment.

 ---

 ## Features

 - Go Backend with persistent storage via SQLite
-- Optional machine learning python backend for product type prediction
 - Web interface for managing lists

 ## Setup (Production)